- Academics at PISD

 Texas Council of Developmental Disabilities: "The Texas Council for Developmental Disabilities helps people with developmental disabilities achieve their potential for independence, productivity, and integration into their communities by working to develop a comprehensive system of service and supports in Texas."(Texas Council of Developmental Disabilities)

-Resolving Student and Parent Concerns: Plano ISD encourages students and parents to attempt to resolve their concerns with the appropriate teacher, principal, other campus administrator, department or employee.
+Resolving Student and Parent Concerns: Plano ISD encourages students and parents to attempt to resolve their concerns with the appropriate teacher, principal, other campus administrators, department, or employee.
 The district believes it is in the best interest of everyone involved to informally resolve concerns, if at all possible.
 Concerns should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.

-Technical Assistance: Child Find and Evaluation: Will link to PDF developed by Texas Education Agency (TEA)
+Technical Assistance: Child Find and Evaluation: Link to a PDF developed by the Texas Education Agency (TEA)

-Technical Assistance: Individualized Education Program (IEP) Development: Will link to PDF developed by Texas Educaiton Agency (TEA)
+Technical Assistance: Individualized Education Program (IEP) Development: Link to a PDF developed by the Texas Education Agency (TEA)

 Evaluations